 American online marketplace founded in 1995 by Pierre Omidyar; the first item sold was a broken laser pointer for $14.83.
 By 2005 eBay was worth almost $80bn, about four times the value of Amazon.
 Its shine faded as customers left for bigger rivals and niche marketplaces.

-Sales grew 17% year on year in Q1 2026; buyer numbers stabilised at around 135m a year.
-EBay's share price has jumped around 150% since the start of 2024.
-In May 2026 GameStop offered $56bn to buy eBay—nearly five times GameStop's own market value.
+Buyer numbers stabilised at around 135m a year.
+EBay's share price jumped around 150% in the two years to mid-2026.
+GameStop offered $56bn to buy eBay—nearly five times GameStop's own market value.